OmniSharp/csharp-language-server-protocol/docs/lsp.md

 Included in this library is a full-fidelity `LanguageServer` but also full `LanguageClient` implementation that could be implemented in an editor, but mainly it is used to help make Unit Testing easier, more consistent (and maybe even fun!).

 # Concepts
-The language server is built oin a few concepts.
+The language server is built on a few concepts.
 At it's core is the [MediatR](https://github.com/jbogard/MediatR) library that you will build language specific handlers around.
 Around that core is a bunch of knowledge of the LSP protocol with the goal of making it more ".NET" like and less protocol centric.

 LSP revolves around features ( eg Completion, Hover, etc ) that define the inputs (request object) the outputs (response object) as well as Client Capabilities and Server Registration Options.